Let Us Summon New Levels of Empathy and Humanity!

 We promote a restorative justice agenda.

-We work to advance principles of healing, right relationship(s) for the common good.
+We work to advance principles of healing through a trauma-informed lens.

 California has the largest prison system in the nation with 46 adult prisons/facilities that house over 165,000 men and women who leave approximately 200,000 children without one or both of their parents.

 The Center for Restorative Justice Works unites children, families, and communities separated by crime and the criminal justice system.
-CRJW calls the community to set aside pre-judgments about women and men in prison in order to work together to accompany families torn apart by the crime and the criminal justice system; create awareness about the negative impacts of incarceration on children and families, and advocate for programs and policies that restore relationships.Learn More
+Through our five core programs, CRJW calls the community to set aside pre-judgments about women and men in prison in order to work together to accompany children and families torn apart by the crime and the criminal justice system; create awareness about the negative impacts of incarceration on children and families, and advocate for programs and policies that restore relationships.Learn More